Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Importantly, these warranties are not limited to a contract to do residential building work for an owner of land and are also implied in a contract under which a person who has contracted to do residential building work contracts with another person for the subcontractor to do the work for the principal contractor.
 These warranties are extended for specialist work.

 Section 18E of the Home Building Act sets out the warranty period for a breach of a statutory warranty.
 This period is six years for a breach that results in a major defect in residential building work and two years in any other case.
+Major defects include structural defects, waterproofing defects in wet areas, fire safety non-compliance, and defects making the building uninhabitable or unsafe.
 The warranty period starts on completion of the work to which it relates, but this does not prevent proceedings from being commenced before completion of the work.
 If the breach of warranty becomes apparent within the last six months of the warranty period, proceedings may be commenced within a further six months after the end of the warranty period.

 Homeowners should note that the statutory warranties provided by the Home Building Act are separate from any contractual warranties provided in the residential building contract, such as the defects liability period.
 This means that homeowners have additional rights and remedies under the Act in the event of defective building work.
 It is important to seek legal advice as soon as possible if you suspect that there may be a breach of a statutory warranty or if you are unsure of your rights and options.